Twisted Nightmare: Plot

 Kane finds Shawn and Tak in the woods, and implores them to leave.
 He explains that his grandfather, a medicine man, cursed the land after it was taken over by Anglo settlers, and that mysterious deaths have since occurred there, particularly in the barn.
 Shawn and Tak are subsequently confronted by the killer in the woods, and flee back to the main house.
 Tak frees Jennifer from the ice house, but is murdered by the killer.
 Jennifer manages to escape toward the barn.
 Meanwhile, as Sheriff Goodes drives toward the camp to investigate the call he received, he finds Dean and Cheri walking along a road.
 They explain that their car broke down.
 Goodes drives them back, and begins searching the property.
 Upon finding the bodies at the sauna, Goodes is decapitated.
-Back at the house, Dean searches for the others outside, armed with a rifle, but is confronted by the killer, who summons a bolt of lightning, which electrocutes him to death.
+Back at the house, Dean searches for the others outside, armed with a rifle, but is confronted by the killer, who supernaturally electrifies the fence he is holding onto, electrocuting him to death.
 The killer subsequently impales Cheri on mounted deer antlers inside the house.

 Outside the barn, Shawn witnesses Kane strangling Laura, and shoots him.
 After, Laura smiles and confesses that she orchestrated the reunion of the group to punish them for what they did to Matthew.
 Suddenly, a decayed and burned Matthew appears.
 Shawn attempts to kill him, but is unable to, and Matthew stabs Shawn to death with a pitchfork.
 Jennifer, who has observed the attack through the barn window, screams in horror.
 Kane knocks over several gasoline-filled barrels inside the barn before lighting a match, blowing up the barn with himself, Laura, and Matthew inside.
 Jennifer, the lone survivor, escapes in the sheriff's car.
 As Jennifer drives away, the flames engulfing the barn vanish and it is restored to its original form.